 Purpose of Image Guided Pain Management

 Unlike standard oral or topical pain medication, Image Guided Pain Management treats the pain or discomfort directly by injecting medication with a needle into the affected area using image guidance.
 This is done by our specially trained team led by renowned radiologist Dr. April Halliday, MD, FRCP(C).

 At Glenwood Radiology we offer both Musculoskeletal (MSK) Ultrasound (sound waves) and Fluoroscopy (x-ray) guidance for pain management procedures.
 Both offer real time imaging to ensure accurate needle placement and effective delivery of medication to the affected area.

 Injectable Therapies Offered at Glenwood Radiology

-Image Guided Pain Management can help to reduce or eliminate pain associated with a variety of disorders or trauma to the area including (but not limited to): Bursitis, Arthritis, Frozen Shoulder, Adhesive Capsulitis, Calcific Tendinitis, Ganglion Cyst, Baker’s Cyst, Tendinitis & Tenosynovitis (Plantar Fascia, Bicep Tendinitis, Tennis or Golfer’s Elbow, etc.), Nerve Pain (Sciatica, Carpal Tunnel, etc.), Morton’s Neuroma, Piriformis Syndrome, Trauma to the Area (accidents, falls, fractures, sprains, etc.) and more.
+Image Guided Pain Management can help to reduce or eliminate pain associated with a variety of disorders or trauma to the area including (but not limited to): Bursitis, Arthritis, Frozen Shoulder, Adhesive Capsulitis, Calcific Tendonitis, Ganglion Cyst, Baker’s Cyst, Tendonitis & Tenosynovitis (Plantar Fascia, Bicep Tendinitis, Tennis or Golfer’s Elbow, etc.), Nerve Pain (Sciatica, Carpal Tunnel, etc.), Morton’s Neuroma, Piriformis Syndrome, Trauma to the Area (accidents, falls, fractures, sprains, etc.) and more.

 Cortisone or corticosteroids are steroid based medications that act as an anti-inflammatory to help reduce pain and discomfort caused by various medical conditions including (but not limited to): bursitis, arthritis tendinitis, tenosynovitis and nerve pain This procedure is covered by most Provincial Healthcare such as Alberta Health.

 Monovisc is a hyaluronic acid injection that acts as a lubricant for joints and is used to treat joint pain primarily caused by (but not limited to): arthritis and/or osteoarthritis.
 The procedure is not covered by Provincial Healthcare such as Alberta Health.
 This is a patient pay exam.
 If you have secondary health care coverage please check with your provider to see if this is covered under your plan.